-VII.
+VIII.
 The Doctrine of Primary Jurisdiction Does Not Apply to CLF's RCRA Claims.

-Shell's argument that the questions raised by CLF's RCRA claims should be deferred to RIDEM under the doctrine of primary jurisdiction should also be rejected by this Court.
-"Primary jurisdiction'... applies where a claim is originally cognizable in the courts, and comes into play whenever enforcement of the claim requires the resolution of issues which, under a regulatory scheme, have been placed within the special competence of an administrative body; in such a case the judicial process is suspended pending referral of such issues to the administrative body for its views."
+Shell's argument that the questions raised by CLF's RCRA claims should be deferred to RIDEM under the doctrine of primary jurisdiction should also be rejected by this Court. "'Primary jurisdiction' . . . applies where a claim is originally cognizable in the courts, and comes into play whenever enforcement of the claim requires the resolution of issues which, under a regulatory scheme, have been placed within the special competence of an administrative body; in such a case the judicial process is suspended pending referral of such issues to the administrative body for its views."
 United States v.
 W. Pac.
 R. Co., 352 U.S. 59, 63-64 (1956).

 The doctrine of primary jurisdiction is to be invoked sparingly where it would serve to preempt a citizen suit.
 See, e.g., Student Pub.
-Int.
-Res.
-Grp. of N.J., 579 F. Supp. at 1537.
-Various courts interpreting the primary jurisdiction doctrine in both RCRA and CWA citizen suit cases have found that it ordinarily does not apply, because it contradicts the purpose of citizen suits and
+Interest Research Grp. of New Jersey, Inc. v.
+Fritzsche, Dodge & Olcott, Inc., 579 F. Supp.
+1528, 1537 (D.N.J.
+1984), aff'd, 759 F.2d 1131 (3d Cir.
+1985).
+Various courts interpreting the primary jurisdiction doctrine in both RCRA and CWA citizen suit cases have found that it ordinarily does not apply, because it contradicts the purpose of citizen suits and is not among the expressly delineated circumstances under which such suits may be barred.
+RCRA citizen suits "shall be brought in the district court for the district